alitariq4589/ESP32_TTGO_TCALL/README.md

 # ESP32_TTGO_TCALL
 This repository contains the source code(s) for `esp32 TTGO T-CALL module BLYNK v1.4`.
-Platform used for project is a VSCode extention called `Platformio`.

-## Initializing the project
+## For PlatformIO

 The project can be initialized with following command.